Death of Brittanie Cecil: Aftermath

 The Thursday after the incident, a moment of silence was observed for Cecil at the next Blue Jackets home game, played against the Detroit Red Wings.
-Her initials "BNC" were worn by the team's players on their helmets for the remainder of the season.
+Her initials (BNC) were worn by the team's players on their helmets for the remainder of the season.

 Knutsen and Morris expressed remorse following Cecil's death.
 Morris explained, "You try to say, 'It happens all the time,' but you can't.
 I don't know how many times pucks get deflected over the glass, but it doesn't make it any better.
 You can always say, 'It's not my fault,' but you always feel like it is, a little."
 Knutsen, who was given the option of sitting out the next game by Blue Jackets coach Dave King but chose to play, told reporters, "I think about it all the time.
 It was a terrible accident, and I cannot get it off my mind."
 In December 2010, Knutsen met with Cecil's family, bringing some closure to both parties.

+NHL Commissioner Gary Bettman said in a June 2002 Board of Governors meeting that "even though Brittanie Cecil was the first fatality in the 85-year history of the league, and probably 800 million fans have attended our games, we still wanted the look of doing the right thing.
+So we concluded on the basis of the report that there were measures we could take that would reduce the incidence of pucks entering the stands without it interfering with the game, or the fans' enjoyment of the game, and we're doing that."
+Improved safety measures became league policy that month, standardizing the height of glass partitions between the rink and stands to be at least five feet in height, and adding ceiling-mounted netting that reached the top of the partition.
+It was noted by ESPN that Footprint Center (then America West Arena) was the only NHL venue to have netting of this kind before Cecil's death, though similar measures had been taken in other venues and leagues.

+In a 2012 retrospective for Yahoo Sports by sportswriter Greg Wyshynski, he noted that, despite Cecil's death, there had been vocal resistance at the time by fans, including himself, to the implementation of these safety features.
+He also cited an interview with Doug MacLean, then the general manager of the Blue Jackets, and how the organization received angry letters from season ticket holders stating that their view had been ruined by the netting.
+Wyshynski concluded that "the netting has become such an assumed part of the fan experience that the backlash 10 years ago seems Neanderthalic."